yvzklc/shoppingApp/README.md

-# shoppingApp
+shoppingApp
 <br>
-a basic e-commerce app ui with api
+A basic e-commerce app ui with api
 <br>
 FEATURES:
 -user can see details of product <br>